michauhl/RBPBench/README.md

 `gtf_extract_mpt_region_bed.py` extracts most prominent transcript regions from a GTF file and stores them in a BED file.
 Additionally, mRNA regions (5'UTR, CDS, 3'UTR) can be output to a separate BED file.
 `gtf_extract_tr_feat_bed.py` extracts transcript feature regions from a GTF file and stores them in a BED file (e.g. stop_codon).
+`gtf_extract_transcript_data.py` extracts transcript data from a GTF file, such exon + intron regions, mRNA regions and transcript sequences.
 `gtf_get_gene_region_nt_freqs.py` calculates nucleotide frequencies from all gene regions extracted from a GTF and the corresponding genome FASTA.
+`gtf_get_gene_transcripts.py` extracts for a given gene list all transcripts from a GTF file and stores the transcript information in a TSV file.
 FIMO can be given this information as a nucleotide frequencies file (see options `--fimo-ntf-file`, `--fimo-ntf-mode`).
 `gtf_get_mpt_nt_freqs.py` calculates nucleotide frequencies of from all most prominent transcript (MPT) sequences (introns excluded) extracted from a GTF and the corresponding genome FASTA.